Skip to main content

 This parameter can currently only be enabled through the DashScope SDK and API.

-text-embedding-v4 and text-embedding-v3 support three types of vector output to meet the needs of different retrieval strategies.
+text-embedding-v4 and text-embedding-v3 support three types of vector output to accommodate different retrieval strategies.

 Vector type (output_type)Core advantagesMain drawbacksTypical application scenarios

-denseDeep semantic understanding.
-Can identify synonyms and context, leading to more relevant retrieval results.Higher computational and storage costs.
-Cannot guarantee exact keyword matching.Semantic search, AI chat, content recommendation.
+denseDeep semantic understanding that identifies synonyms and context for more relevant results.Higher computational and storage costs.
+Does not guarantee an exact match for keywords.Semantic search, AI chat, content recommendation.

-dense&sparseCombines semantics and keywords for the best search results.
-Generation cost is the same.
-The API call overhead is identical to the single-vector mode.Large storage requirements.
+dense&sparseCombines semantic and keyword matching for optimal search results.
+The generation cost is unchanged, and the API call overhead is identical to the single-vector mode.Large storage requirements.
 More complex system architecture and retrieval logic.High-quality, production-grade hybrid search engines.

 Use examples

 The following code is for demonstration purposes only.
-In a production environment, pre-compute embedding vectors and store them in a vector database.
-During retrieval, you only need to compute the query vector.
+For production, pre-compute and store embeddings in a vector database.
+This way, you only need to generate the query embedding for retrieval.

-Achieve precise semantic matching by calculating the vector similarity between a query and documents.
+Perform precise semantic matching by calculating the similarity between the query embedding and the document embeddings.

 import dashscope